 Why do so many people dislike ginger, but love gingerbread?
 Especially when it comes in little man form?
 Or house form?
 Or latte form?
 I’m non-discriminatory when it comes to ginger and when I order sushi, I often eat the ginger piece by piece.
 Because I love it that much.
 I often feel that I’m judged by this, but I don’t care.
+Ginger is delicious and has so many health benefits and I’m getting all of them.
 But ginger in gingerbread form?
 Even better.
-I’ve only made 2 things gingerbread flavor since starting this blog years ago: I made Gingerbread Pancakes my first year and Gingerbread Rolls last year.
-It’s time to step up my gingerbread game in a major way, so today I introduce to you Triple Gingerbread Ice Cream.
+I don’t experiment with gingerbread enough on this blog and it’s time to step up my gingerbread game in a major way… So, today I introduce to you Triple Gingerbread Ice Cream.

 And now, you guys, I think I did it.
 I created my most favorite ice cream yet.
 It was the creamiest, most flavorful homemade ice cream I’ve ever had the pleasure of processing in my ice cream maker.
 Plus, it involved whiskey.
 So, there’s that.
 But the best thing about it?
 It’s gingerbread.
 I’m calling it Triple Gingerbread Ice Cream, in fact.
 Because I added THREE forms of ginger: fresh ginger, ground ginger, and some gingerbread cookies.

 Yes, ice cream in the freezing cold.
 There is nothing, I repeat nothing, like holiday-flavored ice creams.
-Unless it’s lattes.
-Together.
+Unless it’s lattes, I suppose.
+But when you’re home sitting on your couch in front of the fireplace watching bad reality TV?
+Ice cream always wins.

 - 5 whole cloves

-Start by heating your milk and 1 C of the cream in a large saucepan over medium heat.
+Heat milk and 1 cup of the heavy cream in a large saucepan over medium heat.
 Add in the brown sugar, salt, chopped ginger, ground ginger, cinnamon, nutmeg, and cloves and stir until sugar dissolves.

-Turn heat to low, cover, and let mixture seep for about an hour.
+Remove from heat and let mixture steep for about an hour.
+Once done steeping, return mixture to a simmer.

 Turn heat back to medium and stir until mixture thickens up enough to coat the back of a wooden spoon.
 You don’t’ want your mixture to come to a boil, but want it to be quite close.